 Testing Windows 10 Deployment over Network

 We are now ready to test the boot of network clients from WDS server over LAN (PXE boot).
-For this test we use a virtual machine VMWare.
+For this test we use a virtual machine running on VMWare ESXi hypervisor.
 Run VM and press F12 several times to begin network boot from PXE.

 Press F12 for network service boot.